Datera/ddct/README.md

 }
 ```

-If there is no vip2 on the setup, set the value to `null`.
+If there is no vip2 on the setup, set the value to `null` or delete the line.
 `cluster_root_keyfile` and `cluster_root_password` are optional fields provided
 for when we have checks/fixes requiring cluster root access.  `username` and
 `password` are the account credentials to be used by this node.